derickson/gen-ai-search-studygroup/class/week03/README.md

 ```
 ## Step 5 - Rendering the Facets

 First, we'll need some extra space in our UI.
-Add the following near the top of your ```app.py``` to put Streamlit's layout into "wide mode"
+Add the following near the top of your code to put Streamlit's layout into "wide mode"

 ```python
 st.set_page_config(layout="wide")